kishek2000/Slackr/README.md

 * 17/10/2019: Clarification added to "permissions" by providing examples to explain the difference more between general permissions and channel permissions
 * 18/10/2019: "note: this is not requried to be completed until iteration 3" added to uploadphoto
 * 24/10/2019: "exactly members" in the data types updated to say "ends in members"
+* 24/10/2019: Helpful example of how to use python datetime numerically

 ## Overview